microsoft/pxt-adafruit/docs/reference/music/rest.md

 ### Parameters

-* ``ms`` is a [number](/reference/types/number) saying how many milliseconds the micro:bit should rest.
+* ``ms`` is a [number](/reference/types/number) saying how many milliseconds the @boardname@ should rest.
 One second is 1000 milliseconds.

 ## Example